-This changes the setting for "ds1374_wdt" driver with nowayout=1 and timeout=60 seconds.
+This changes the setting for "ds1374\wdt" driver with nowayout=1 and timeout=60 seconds.

-The example code is contained in "watchdog" folder.
+The example code is available in the watchdog folder.

 WDT driver APIs are used via "ioctl" through a file descriptor.
 The methods are defined in linux/watchdog.h>.